-Torreya Campground is a 6.2 mile lightly trafficked loop trail located near Bristol, FL that features a river and is rated as moderate.
+Torreya Campground is a 6.1 mile lightly trafficked loop trail located near Bristol, Florida that features a river and is rated as moderate.
 The trail is primarily used for hiking and camping and is accessible year-round.

 This is an approximately 1.3 mile trail to Rock Bluff campsite.
 You can choose the shorter 0.87 mile route along a dirt road to the same site but the longer version is more interesting.
 You can always loop back to the trailhead on the dirt road.
 The campsite offers three individual tent sites.
 Site one overlooks the Apalachicola River and you get a nice breeze.

 Just before you reach the campsite is a port-a-potty and there is a cage with firewood for purchase (pay at the park office attached to the Gregory House).

 This is perhaps the best marked trail I've ever been on.